Eora National Mural

 Adubi Plange

-Adubi is the Project Officer with the National Centre for Cultural Competence, working alongside the team to support the delivery of cultural competence workshops and programs.
+Adubi is a Project Officer with the National Centre for Cultural Competence, working alongside the team to support the delivery of cultural competence workshops and programs.
 She comes to the NCCC with experience in educational project support, previously working at ANU’s Institute of Climate, Energy & Disaster Solutions to support the organisation and delivery of professional short courses for government, NGO, and industry workers.

 With a passion for Indigenous environmental justice and climate action, she brings her experience and passions to the NCCC and is excited to support projects that focus on the importance of cultural competence in education.
 She is especially interested in the importance of cultural competence in the sharing and co-existence of Indigenous and western knowledge forms in the context of environmental sustainability and care.